 - 5.1.1.All FIRST Sanctioned races are available for registration 30 Minutes prior to the start of the event. - 5.1.2.A timer will be visible in the Member Website Race Panel counting down to the start of the Race Session. - 5.1.3.
 Anytime between the opening of registration and 2 minutes prior to the session start time, drivers may withdraw from the Race Session without a point or iRating penalty. - 5.1.4.
-Withdrawing from a Race Session with 2 minutes or fewer left on the countdown timer may result in a forfeit. - 5.1.5.
-Any driver forfeiting a race will be credited with a last-place finish and earn 0 points for that race.
-The race will be counted in the driver's Race Week Average (see RACE WEEK POINTS, section 4.6.1.4 above) - 5.1.6.Any Driver forfeiting a race will be credited with a last-place finish and his/her iRating will reflect a negative change equal to a last place finish.
+Withdrawing from a Race Session with 2 minutes or fewer left on the countdown timer may result in a forfeit. - 5.1.5.Any driver forfeiting a race will be credited with a last-place finish and earn 0 points for that race.
+The race will be counted in the driver's Race Week Average (See RACE WEEK POINTS, Section 4.6.1.5) - 5.1.6.Any Driver forfeiting a race will be credited with a last-place finish and his/her iRating will reflect a negative change equal to a last place finish.

 5.2.
-Field Sizes and Race Lengths
+Field Size Race Length

-- 5.2.1.Races will have a limited number of drivers as determined by the FIRST Competition Board in order to ensure safe and competitive racing within each License Class.
-The following table provides guidelines for STANDARD series field sizes by license class.
-FIRST reserves the right, however, to adjust field sizes as it deems necessary to optimize competition.
-(See Table 5.2) - 5.2.2.Race lengths are determined by the FIRST Competition board relevant to license class in order to best optimize the competition.
+- 5.2.1.In order for a race to be official it must have a minimum of 6 drivers for Rookie races and 8 Drivers for Class D through Class A. The maximum number drivers will be determined by the FIRST Competition Board in order to ensure safe and competitive racing within each License Class. - 5.2.2.Race lengths are determined by the FIRST Competition board relevant to license class in order to best optimize the competition.
 FIRST reserves the right to adjust race lengths for all standard series on a seasonal basis.